A bit of a Sidebar

 At any rate, when I read the bit about Traveler Three taking care of what he could and then moving on with his own journey, I did not think it was about dusting my hands of my son, but I did feel some sense of release from guilt.
 Or maybe this essay is simply about Breech’s thought on the parable being a boost for me on my journey, helping me get back on my feet and enabling me to move forward.
-And actually thereby giving an boost to my son for in my giving into guilt, I am denying my son the respect that comes from believing he yet has within himself the strength to continue on his journey.
+And actually thereby giving a boost to my son for in my giving into guilt, I am denying my son the respect that comes from believing he has yet within himself the strength to continue on his journey.

 Yes, we have taken on responsibility for a life.
 Yes, we are ‘Parents Forever’ (see fgta.ca).
 But our hand-wringing guilt is not a boost to our child in his or her difficulties.
 The FGTA site would encourage parents to get past self blame for guilt does little more than sink a parent in a sodden heap or urge a parent to “cross the road to the other side and hurry on by” the problem.
 As FGTA encourages, there are helpful steps to be taken.